Lazarus taxon: Related but distinct concepts

 An Elvis taxon is a look-alike that has supplanted an extinct taxon through convergent evolution.

 A zombie taxon is a taxon that contains specimens that have been collected from strata younger than the extinction of the taxon.
 Later such fossils turn out to be freed from the original seam and refossilized in a younger sediment.
 For example, a trilobite that gets eroded out of its Cambrian-aged limestone matrix, and reworked into Miocene-aged siltstone.

+A ghost lineage is a pronounced gap in time for the fossil record of a group, indicating that the group continued evolving throughout the gap, without direct fossil evidence from within the gap.
+Lazarus taxa are a type of ghost lineage where extinction was originally assumed to occur within the gap, only for younger fossils or surviving members of the group to indicate otherwise.

 A living fossil is an extant taxon that appears to have changed so little compared with fossil remains, that it is considered identical.
 Living fossils may occur regularly in the fossil record, such as the lampshell Lingula, though the living species in this genus are not identical to fossil brachiopods.

 Other living fossils however are also Lazarus taxa if these have been missing from the fossil record for substantial periods of time, such as applies for coelacanths.